 As an employer, you should actively take steps to ensure there’s a ‘no bullying’ culture in your workplace.
 It’s also important to encourage your employees to be welcoming to new workers.
 Be mindful that under some bullying, harassment and anti-discrimination laws, employers can be found liable for their employees’ behaviour.

 Young workers can be especially vulnerable to this kind of behaviour because they’re inexperienced and might be unsure of their rights.
 Remember, a young worker’s first experience in the workplace can shape their attitude to work and their future employment.

 Jokes and humorous conversations can be fun at work, but sometimes they can go too far and leave people feeling uncomfortable, offended, harassed or bullied.
 Employees might feel offended by a joke even if you or other workers wouldn’t.
 It’s important to know the difference between acceptable and unacceptable behaviour in the workplace, and make sure your employees know too.

-There are also anti-discrimination laws that prohibit employers from treating workers differently because of their age and other protected characteristics like their race, religion, gender, gender identity, sexuality, intersex status, disability, pregnancy, breastfeeding or family responsibilities.
+There are also anti-discrimination laws that prohibit employers from treating workers differently because of their age, and other protected characteristics like their race, religion, gender, gender identity, sexuality, intersex status, disability, pregnancy, breastfeeding or family responsibilities.

 There are rules that cover the procedures and documents that employees can agree to, such as individual flexibility arrangements and deductions from wages.
 If you have any employees under 18 years of age, keep in mind that their parent or guardian may also be required to sign agreements.